llpeterson/direct/ethernet.md

 Multiple Ethernet segments can be joined together by *repeaters*.
-A repeater is a device that forwards digital signals, much like an amplifier forwards analog signals.
-Repeaters understand only bits, not frames; however, no more than four repeaters could be positioned between any pair of hosts, meaning that a classical Ethernet had a total reach of only 2500 m.
+A repeater is a device that forwards digital signals, much like an amplifier forwards analog signals; repeaters do not understand bits or frames.
+No more than four repeaters could be positioned between any pair of hosts, meaning that a classical Ethernet had a total reach of only 2500 m.
 For example, using just two repeaters between any pair of hosts supports a configuration similar to the one illustrated